 'Window Wanderland' by Lucy Reeves Khan

 Window Wanderland is a community-based illuminated arts trail where anyone can create their own window display.
 What they create is up to them- from funny to political, Lego scenes to hi-tech displays; each window is a personal expression.
 The ideas and creativity transform the ordinarily dark streets in winter into a neighbourhood event.
 Since its launch in Bristol four years ago, Wanderlands have popped up across the UK, from Cornwall to Edinburgh.
-In February 2019 the original Wanderland in Bristol will have its annual event for the 5th year running.
-Just a month before Brexit, some of the residents will take up the suggested theme of 'Britishness'.
-We can't wait to see what they will create in their imaginative and creative response.
+In February 2019 the original Wanderland in Bristol held its annual event for the 5th year running.
+For Art 50, one street took on the challenge of defining Britishness.

 ‘It is for people of any age, class or culture, is secular and always leaves a positive mark in many directions.
 It celebrates local diversity, brings pride to neighbourhoods as well as individuals, allowing new voices to be heard and seen, a picture paints 1000 words.
 We expect high participation and hundreds of diverse unique displays’.